As there are no shops close by, please bring snacks or lunch. BYO cup for coffee and tea.

 Art Shed Brisbane Discount Art Supplies: 274 Montague Rd, West End Ph: 38461330

-Chapman & Bailey - Brisbane: 14 Byres Street Newstead
+Chapman & Bailey - Brisbane: 14 Byres Street Newstead.
+(07) 3666 0028, 10% discount

 Eckersley's Art Supplies: 10% BIA members discount (excludes freight and specials).
 Eckersley's own Creative Rewards program offers great benefits to their members, including $25 reward every 500 points, birthday gift, exclusive offers & more.